EconModels/MacroGrowth/README.md

 # MacroGrowth

-The `MacroGrowth` package provides sophisticated tools for fitting macroeconomic growth models to data. `MacroGrowth` has several desirable features for economic modelers:
+The `R` package `MacroGrowth` provides sophisticated tools for fitting macroeconomic growth models to data. `MacroGrowth` has several desirable features for economic modelers: